Direction Dependence Analysis

 - (October, 2023) New article on DDA in the presence of causal effect heterogeneity: "Detecting heterogeneity in the causal direction of dependence: A model-based recursive partitioning approach" published in Behavior Research Methods (click here for the article).

-- (September, 2023) New article on non-Gaussian covariate selection and covariate-based DDA: "Covariate selection in causal learning under non-Gaussianity" published Behavior Research Methods (click here for the article).
+- (September, 2023) New article on non-Gaussian covariate selection and covariate-based DDA: "Covariate selection in causal learning under non-Gaussianity" published in Behavior Research Methods (click here for the article).

 - (August, 2023) New article on applying DDA: "Learning from bad peers?
 Influences of peer deviant behaviour on adolescent academic performance" published in the International Journal of Adolescence and Youth (click here for the article).